 Some webinar providers have a chat feature built in their webinar software or platform.
 Throughout your webinar, your audience will be able to ask questions via a live chat box.
-This chat can help to create a community during the webinar, allow for information sharing and increase the flow of questions coming in.
-In order for attendees to feel even more comfortable, you can set the chat in private.
+This feature can help to create a community during the webinar, allow for information sharing and increase the flow of questions coming in.
+In order for attendees to feel even more comfortable, you can set the chat to private.

-How to deliver the perfect webinar presentation ?
+How to deliver the perfect webinar presentation

-Use the inherent strengths and possibilities that are given when you are doing videos.
-Try to look straight at your webcam in order to behave like a normal face-to-face conversation.
-When using a camera, you need to be aware of visual aesthetics.
-When rehearsing for your webinar, it is essential to plan your visuals carefully and that includes you background.
+While you may feel like the only person in the room, it’s important to treat your webcam or camera like your audience.
+Try to look straight at your webcam in order to replicate a face-to-face conversation.
+Also make sure you’re aware of visual aesthetics.
+When rehearsing for your webinar, it is essential to plan your visuals carefully and that includes your background.
 Think about adjusting your camera so that it’s giving a straight-on view of your face.

 You also need to prepare how to handle the engagement part of your webinar.
 Depending on the number of attendees, you may want to think about a system that makes it easier for them to participate in an organised manner.
-Whatever you decide, make sure you’re explicit at the beginning of the webinar and remind people periodically throughout, to avoid frustration or confusion.
+Whatever you decide, make sure you’re explicit at the beginning of the webinar and remind people periodically throughout to avoid frustration or confusion.

 Don’t forget to rehearse the webinar with your slide deck in order to test the webinar software and get a good grip with the controls and features.